callahantiff/PheKnowLator/README.md

 <br>

 **Dependencies:**
-This program depends on the [OWLTools](https://github.com/owlcollab/owltools) library.
+- This program depends on the [OWLTools](https://github.com/owlcollab/owltools) library.
 Please download it to `resources/lib/` prior to running `main.py`.
+- This code also depends on four documents in order to run successfully.
+For information on what's included in these documents, see the [Wiki](https://github.com/callahantiff/PheKnowLator/wiki/Dependencies).
 <br>

 #### Running Code

-Running program from the command line by:
+This program can be run using a Jupyter Notebook ([`main.ipynb`](https://github.com/callahantiff/pheknowlator/blob/master/main.ipynb)) or via the command line by running program from the command line by:

 ```
 python3 Main.py -h